Jessie Bond: Last years on stage

 After he had first seen her perform in The Mikado in 1885, Bond's friendship with Lewis Ransome continued and deepened.
 Subject to an increasing number of short illnesses that prevented her from performing, and tiring of life in the theatre, Bond finally agreed to marry Ransome, and the couple wed in May 1897:

 When I told Gilbert he was so angry that I don't think he ever quite forgave me; he would not accept my health as an excuse, he was unreasonable, as, alas, he often was!
 'You are a little fool!' he said.
 'I have often heard you say you don't like old women,' I retorted.
 'I shall soon be old.
 Will you provide for me?
 Will Sir Arthur?
 Will Carte?
 No, of course you won't.
 Well, I am going to marry a man who will.'

 Bond wrote of her feelings at the end of her last performance: "Twenty years of hard work, twenty years of fun and frolic and jolly companionship, twenty years of living in an atmosphere of tuneful nonsense, with the glare of the footlights in my eyes and the thunders of applause in my ears.
 How terribly I should miss it all!
 And domesticity, that all my life I had fled from, had caught me at last."
 Bond and Ransome spent three years in London, where Bond entertained her neighbours and theatrical friends with musical soirees and dinner parties.
 She also participated in charity benefits, such as a performance of H.M.S.
 Pinafore for the benefit of the families of soldiers and sailors, on 6 January 1900, in the village of Maiden Bradley.
 In 1900, the lease on Ransome's family business (Ransome and Co., later Ransome & Marles, a manufacturer of bearings and wood-working machinery) ran out, and it relocated to Newark, Nottinghamshire, to reduce costs.
 Bond and Ransome moved near the new factory to a large house in Farndon.
-Gilbert wrote to her that "The Savoy is not the same without you."
+During one of her illnesses, Gilbert wrote to her that "The Savoy is not itself without you."